 - Present or validate tools, software packages, and datasets that are useful for communication research.

 Papers can be either full papers of up to 9,000 words, shorter research notes of 3,000 – 4,000 words, or tutorials.
 Research notes should be focused on reporting data sets, tools, or empirical analyses and should contain a short introduction, with references and theoretical discussion kept to a minimum.
 Please submit manuscripts through the submission system, or browse this website for more information on editorial policy, and editorial team.

 Next to full papers and research notes, we also publish shorter software or tool announcements (see below).

 Aims and Scope

-CCR will be an open access, online only, rolling publication journal that encourages and facilitates the sharing of 1) developments in computational tools and methods, and 2) the application of computational methods to answer theoretical questions about (human) communication.
+CCR is an open access, online only journal that encourages and facilitates the sharing of 1) developments in computational tools and methods, and 2) the application of computational methods to answer theoretical questions about (human) communication.

 - Descriptions of novel tools, methods, and data sets, provided they are valid, well documented, and relevant to communication research.

 - Explorative and null findings, provided they are theoretically relevant and methodologically rigorous.

 - Tutorials (including code examples) that explain the usage and best practices of a particular tool or method in communication research.

 - Software or tool announcements.
 This is a very short (2-3 page) paper that essentially describes the overall goal of the software and gives a short explanation of how it can be used.
 These announcements go through editorial review only so they can be published very quickly.
 The publication will make it clear that it has not been peer reviewed and that no full code review or audit has been performed.